dmd-program/dmd-100/topics/design_blocks.md

 # Design blocks

+A design block is a mental hinderance to finding solutions that stray from preconceived or assumed knowledge and ideas.

 > We live in a society that penalizes highly creative individuals for their non-conformist autonomy.
 This makes the teaching of problem-solving discouraging and difficult.
 A twenty-two-year-old student arrives at school with massive blocks against new ways of thinking, engendered by some sixteen years of miseducation, a heritage of childhood and pubescence of being "molded," "adjusted," "shaped."
 Meanwhile our society continuously evolves new social patterns that promise a slight departure from the mainstream but without ever endangering the patchwork of marginal groups that make up society as a whole.

 Subject-matter experts and newcomers alike are plagued by biases that make them reliant on common and familiar paths to a solution.
 "That is the way it has always been done" or "it's just common sense" are typical phrases used by someone who thinks they already know the correct answer to a problem.
 A bias, also called a block, can undermine innovative problem solving and inhibit creative thinking.
 Modern design processes attempt to identify where bias may exist, and prevent it from harming the outcome.